City council votes to compromise on private use of public space for seating area at Naftzger park

-Wichita city council members voted 7-0 on Tuesday to allow a private developer to use about 700 square feet of space for restaurant seating on a small strip of public land at Naftzger park.
+WICHITA, Kan.
+(KSNW) – Wichita City Council members voted 7-0 on Tuesday to allow a private developer to use about 700 square feet of space for restaurant seating on a small strip of public land at Naftzger park.

-But the space will technically remain open to the public.
-And the land will not be sold.
+The space will technically remain open to the public, and the land will not be sold.
 It will be leased for $2,000 a year.

-“You did say the public will be able to use this space when the hours of operation are not in session?” asked district 4 council member Jeff Blubaugh.
+“You did say the public will be able to use this space when the hours of operation are not in session?” asked Wichita City Council member Jeff Blubaugh, district 4.

 City manager Robert Layton confirmed that, yes, the private restaurant planned next to Naftzger park will share its outdoor seating space with the public.